dayakulkarniasu/CSE510_DBMS/README.md

-# tasks that has been done and tested so far
+# tasks that has been done and hasn't been tested so far

 - task1: Bigt.Map
 - task2: complete